Andreea1108/Jira/README.md

 - All the resources will be adapted accordingly in case new testing resources are detected as necessary .

-Following the testing, I created 20 tests which were successfully executed.
+Following the testing, I created 20 tests which were successfully executed and all the requirements for the purpose have been covered.